Annaolivia5/Charity-Funding-Predictor/README.md

-# Deep Learning Homework: Charity Funding Predictor
+# Deep Learning: Charity Funding Predictor
-# Overview:

 In this project, a binary classifier neural network is developed.
-The neural network that is intended to predict whether or not organizations that apply for funding from Alphabet Soup will be successful.
+The neural network  is intended to predict whether or not organizations that apply for funding from Alphabet Soup will be successful.

-The Neural network is trained on a CSV containing over 34,000 organizations funded byAlphabet Soup over the years.
+The Neural network is trained on a CSV containing over 34,000 organizations funded by Alphabet Soup over the years.

-5 different neural network were compiled and trained. throughput the project, steps taken to optimize the neural network's performance and attempt at improving the accuracy score, in both the data processing and training stages.
+5 different neural network were compiled and trained.
+Throughput the project, steps were taken to optimize the neural network's performance and accuracy score, in both the data processing and training stages.

-# Results:

-### Data Preprocessing
+### Preprocessing Stage:

 * Target variable: IS_SUCCESSFUL — Was the money used effectively

-* Features:
+* Features used in training the model:
     * In the first 4 attempts:
         * **APPLICATION_TYPE**—Alphabet Soup application type
         * **AFFILIATION**—Affiliated sector of industry